• Home

 1. Leave uncovered, bake at 350°F for 75 minutes, checking every 30 minutes and cover with foil to avoid over-browning, if necessary

-2. After 60 minutes in the oven, add cheddar cheese to cover casserole; bake remaining 15 minutes until melted
+2. After 60 minutes in the oven, add half of the cheddar cheese portion to cover casserole; bake remaining 15 minutes until melted

 3. Remove from oven and rest 20 to 30 minutes to enable slicing without oozing, lightly tented with foil